DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/README.md

 ### Plugin Order

 All DataGrid plugins consist of core plugins.
 Each core plugin component has unique behavior.
-See details here: [DevExtreme React Core](../dx-react-core/README.md)

 That is why the order of the plugins is important.
 For example, if data processing is based on some state, it should be linked after an appropriate state plugin.
 See the following example:

 ```js